Mak2006/spring-labs/General/Java Lambdas.md

 ```
 7. Points to note
     1. **No explicit call** - since we are not defining any function explicity, we are able to omit the call to it.
     2.  **Arg types**  - They can be provided or compiler infers them.
-If only one arg is there, the brackets may be omitted.
+If only one arg is there, the brackets may be omitted. `var` keyword can be used in Java 11
 8. Examples
 `(int x, int y) -> x + y`
 ` () -> "Java 8"`